realworldocaml/book/en/compiler-output-formats.md

 is analogous to how C handles object files and archives (`.o` and `.a` respectively).

+### Linking OCaml bytecode

-The bytecode runtime comprises three main parts: the bytecode interpreter, garbage collector, and a set of C functions that implement the primitive operations.
+The bytecode runtime comprises three parts: the bytecode interpreter, garbage collector, and a set of C functions that implement the primitive operations.
 Bytecode instructions are provided to call these C functions.
 The OCaml linker produces bytecode for the standard runtime system by default, and any custom C functions in your code (e.g. from C bindings) require the runtime to dynamically load a shared library.

 This can be specified as follows: